-Amazon bets on nuclear power to fuel AI ambitions
+Amazon Bets On Nuclear Power To Fuel AI Ambitions

 Google recently signed a deal with Kairos Power for SMR-generated electricity, while Microsoft plans to use power from the restarted Three Mile Island facility.

-Amazon has also announced plans to locate a major data center next to a 40-year-old nuclear facility in Pennsylvania.
+Amazon has also announced plans to locate a major data centre next to a 40-year-old nuclear facility in Pennsylvania.

-According to Goldman Sachs, data center power demand is estimated to grow 160 percent by 2030, with AI representing about 19 percent of data center power demand by 2028.
+According to Goldman Sachs, data center power demand is estimated to grow 160 per cent by 2030, with AI representing about 19 per cent of data centre power demand by 2028.

 Legal Disclaimer: